ionic-team/ionic-docs/src/docs-content/theming/theming-with-css.md

 --ion-color-dark
 ```

-#### Layered Color’s
+#### Layered Colors
-Colors in the color map are considered layered as they are not simply a single hex value.
-When you apply ‘primary’ to a button not only does the button’s background color change but also it’s text, along with hover and active background colors.
+Colors in the color map are considered layered, as they are not simply a single hex value.
+When you apply ‘primary’ to a button, not only does the button’s background color change, but its text, along with hover and active background colors, change as well.
 This is just one example of where a layered color is applied.

-In order to update a layered color one should set all the layers at the same time.
-A layered color is made up of a base, contrast, shade and tint color.
-For example `--ion-color-primary` would consist of the following CSS properties.
+In order to update a layered color, one should set all the layers at the same time.
+A layered color is made up of a base, contrast, shade, and tint color.
+For example, `--ion-color-primary` would consist of the following CSS properties:

 ```css
 --ion-color-primary: #488aff;